 Director of Operations

-My name is Bill Fredrickson; I am the IT Director here at the Leech Lake Tribal College.
+My name is Bill Fredrickson; I am the Director of Operations here at the Leech Lake Tribal College.
 We currently have four staff members here to meet our student, staff and faculty IT needs.
 We have two computer labs, several PC workstations in our Library and several in our Learning Center.

 We offer some of the best technology currently available and continuously strive to improve our equipment and our network services.
 This enables our end users to have a reliable and effective means of learning.

 Our IT office is located in the Oak building and we are situated in Room 112.
 Our main phone extension is 218-335-4269.
 This number will ring at all four desks in our office.
 We can also be contacted with our email account ITG@lltc.edu.
 Below you will see the names of our IT staff and their contact information.
 Please feel free to contact us with any questions or concerns.